 18. New York Jets

-The Jets logo remains largely unchanged since its first use in 1964.
-(Except for 1978-1997 when a more streamlined version appeared.)
-The simplicity is appealing: J-E-T-S and a football.
+The Jets logo has remained largely unchanged since its first use in 1964.
+(Except for 1978-1997, when a more streamlined version appeared.)
+Its simplicity is appealing: J-E-T-S and a football.
 It worked then, and it works now.

 17. Green Bay Packers

-The Packers “G” is overly simple, somewhat dated, and not-at-all intimidating.
-But what are they going to do, put Acme Packing Company on the helmet?
+The Packers’ “G” is overly simple, somewhat dated, and not at all intimidating.
+But what will they do?
+Should they put Acme Packing Company on the helmet?
 So solid that the University of Georgia copied it.

 16. San Francisco 49ers

-Much like the Packers, the 49ers use initials to represent the team on their helmets.
-Was the original logo of a handle-bar-mustachioed 49er firing his revolvers in celebration of a gold strike much more interesting and cool?
+Like the Packers, the 49ers use their helmets’ initials to represent the team.
+Was the original logo of a handle-bar-mustachioed 49er firing his revolvers to celebrate a gold strike much more interesting and cool?
 Yes.
 Yes, it was.

 15. Indianapolis Colts